gridcentric/vms-collectd-plugins/README.md

 Installation
 ============

-Copy the file `src/vms.py` to the collectd module `/usr/lib/collectd` path on your system.
+Copy the files `src/vmsdoms.py` and `src/vmsfs.py` to the collectd module `/usr/lib/collectd` path on your system.
 Normally this path is `/usr/lib/collectd` but it may be different on your system.

 If you are using VMS with the KVM hypervisor, you may also copy `src/vmsfs.py` to the collectd module path for some additional statistics.